 I’d also like to use a wider variety of electronic distractions during these interventions.
-As mentioned earlier, I couldn’t replicate the presence of a cell phone for each subject, but I’d like to simulate those conditions, along with other, more specific types of electronic distractions.
+As mentioned earlier, I could not replicate the presence of a cell phone for each subject, but I’d like to simulate those conditions, along with other, more specific types of electronic distractions.
 For instance, are students more likely to change their habits around studying with music if the music they listen to is unfamiliar?
 Of a certain genre?
 How will their scores be impacted?
 Additionally, due to design constraints, the treatment group’s intervention tested subjects in the presence of just one distraction.
-However, the pre-survey of subjects showed that most studied with an average of 2 distractions present (Figure 5).
+However, the pre-survey of subjects showed that most studied with an average of two distractions present (Figure 5).
 This is an inconsistency with the real-world studying conditions of students, and I’d like to investigate if adjusting the treatment to include this would have any impact on the results.

 MATERIALS AND METHODS

-I contacted every student at Mount Desert Island High School by email and asked for volunteers to participate in this experiment.
-Participants were given the details of the time commitment for this study.
+Every student at Mount Desert Island High School was contacted by email and asked for volunteers to participate in this experiment.
+Participants were given the details of the time commitment for the study.
 If interested, participants were told to reply via email, so participation was based on availability.
 The Maine State Science Fair’s Ethics Guidelines required every human subject for an experiment (and their parents if they were underage) to sign a Human Informed Consent Form before further participating (Supp Fig 1).

 All subjects who filled out the consent form were then asked to fill out a pre-intervention survey online that provided background information on their study habits that informed the control and treatment interventions (Supp Fig 2).
 As they completed the survey, they were randomly divided into a “treatment” or “control” group.
-This survey informed the design of the treatment group’s intervention.
-All subjects then participated in an intervention of their group type.

 Subjects in the control group were surveyed with a questionnaire that presented them with several facts about the impacts of smartphones on their cognitive function (Supp Fig 3).
-Every fact came with the question “did you already know this?” to ensure subjects read each one.
+Every fact came with the question, “Did you already know this?” to ensure subjects read each one.
 The answer did not change the recording of their responses.
-At the end of the list, the subjects were asked “after reading these facts, do you plan to change how you study in any way?”.
+At the end of the list, the subjects were asked, “After reading these facts, do you plan to change how you study in any way?”.